 Use these questions if it was the interview subject’s grandparents or distant relatives’ decision to migrate.
+It is important to recognize that many families have stories of forced migration such as descendants of enslaved Africans, American Indian families that were violently driven from their lands, those targeted during 20th and 21st-century genocides and ethnic cleansing as well people whose ancestors were deported.
 Before conducting the interview, review the following with your interviewee to make sure they feel comfortable with the questions and choose the most appropriate ones.
 It might be helpful to give them a few minutes to reflect before beginning the interview.

 While we strongly encourage you to record the interviews with our Moving Stories app.